 For this reason, protection of personal data and respect for individual privacy is fundamental to the day-to-day operations of iCAN.

 Compliance with the GDPR is overseen by the UK data protection regulator which is the Information Commissioner’s Office (ICO).
 More information about the ICO can be found here.

 We may revise this Policy at any time by amending this page.
 You are expected to check this page from time to time to take notice of any changes we make, as they are binding on you.

 This Policy describes:

-The information that we collect and where we get it from
+1. the information we collect and where we get it from

 "Personal information" is any information that can be used to identify you or that we can link to you and which we have in our possession or control.

 We will collect and process the following personal information about you: